percona/percona-backup-mongodb/doc/source/running.rst

 element to *filesystem* and specify a local directory as the value of the `path`` element as follows:

-.. admonition:: Example of a local file system store in the |storages-yml| file.
+.. admonition:: Example of a local file system store in the |config-filename-example| file.

    .. include:: .res/code-block/yaml/example-local-file-system-store.yaml